Navy Medical Corps Officer Program (2025)

 Uniformed Services University of the Health Sciences (USU)

-Individuals may also apply to the Uniformed Services University of Health Sciences directly.
+You can also apply directly to the Uniformed Services University of Health Sciences (USU).

-Students who are approved get free tuition, a housing allowance, and a wage.
+Approved students get free tuition, a housing allowance, and a salary.

-As “America’s Medical School,” USU educates, trains, and comprehensively prepares uniformed military and United States Public Health Service physicians to support our nation’s military and public health systems, the United States’ National Security and National Defense Strategies, and the readiness of our Uniformed Services.
+Known as “America’s Medical School,” USU trains and prepares military and U.S. Public Health Service doctors to support the nation’s military, public health systems, national security, and defense strategies, along with ensuring the readiness of our Uniformed Services.

 Here is the admission information at USU.